ghiscoding/aurelia-slickgrid/README.md

 One of the best javascript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to Aurelia.
 I have tried and used a few datagrids and SlickGrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).

 ### SlickGrid Source
-We will be using [6pac SlickGrid fork](https://github.com/6pac/SlickGrid/) (the most active fork since the original @mleibman fork was closed some time ago by his author personal reasons).
+We will be using [6pac SlickGrid fork](https://github.com/6pac/SlickGrid/) (the most active fork since the original @mleibman fork was closed some time ago by his author for personal reasons).

 ### Goal
 The goal is of course to be able to run SlickGrid within Aurelia but also to incorporate as much as possible the entire list of functionalities (and more) that SlickGrid offers (you can see a vast list of samples on the [6pac SlickGrid examples](https://github.com/6pac/SlickGrid/wiki/Examples) website).